History of Grant Giving Charities

 Bristol Charities has, over the years, administered endowment funds on behalf of a number of Charities.

-In 1973, 2001 and 2015 the Charity received Charity Commission permission to “pool” or consolidate a number of charities and today the Charity delivers it’s grant giving programme through four main areas.
-It is important however to recognise and remember those individuals and benefactors who have contributed to the rich history of Philanthropy and Charitable Support, both within the charity and also in Bristol.
+In 1973, 2001 and 2015 the Charity received Charity Commission permission to “pool” or consolidate a number of charities and today the Charity delivers its grant giving programme through four main areas.
+It is important, however, to recognise and remember those individuals and benefactors who have contributed to the rich history of Philanthropy and Charitable Support, both within the charity and also in Bristol.
 Their legacy has made a significant contribution to shaping the City and making it the vibrant, thriving community it is today.

 Description of Grant Giving Charities